Recursively Feasible Probabilistic Safe Online Learning with Control Barrier Functions: Analysis of Pointwise Feasibility

 \section{Analysis of Pointwise Feasibility}

-The GP-CBF-SOCP, if feasible, is guaranteed to provide a control input that satisfies the true CBF constraint \eqref{eq:cbf-constraint} with high probability.
-However, since the GP-CBF-SOCP of \eqref{eq:gp-cbf-socp} needs to be robust to the prediction uncertainty (through the term involving $\gpsigmaB$), and the CBF chance constraint is not relaxed, the problem will be infeasible when the uncertainty ($\gpsigmaB$) is dominant in the CBF chance constraint \eqref{eq:socp-cbf-constraint}.
+The GP-CBF-SOCP, if feasible, is guaranteed to provide $u$ that satisfies the true CBF constraint \eqref{eq:cbf-constraint} with high probability.
+However, unlike QPs, SOCPs with even only a single constraint can be infeasible.
+Our SOCP can be infeasible when the prediction uncertainty is significant enough to obstruct the discovery of a suitable control input that ensures safety.
+In other words, \eqref{eq:gp-cbf-socp} is infeasible when the uncertainty ($\gpsigmaB$) is dominant in the CBF chance constraint \eqref{eq:socp-cbf-constraint}.

-\begin{remark} Note that unlike QPs, SOCPs with even only a single hard constraint can be infeasible.
-Indeed, the GP-CBF-SOCP becomes infeasible when the prediction uncertainty is significant enough to obstruct the discovery of a suitable control input ensuring the system's safety, as follows from \eqref{eq:socp-cbf-constraint}.
 This is in contrast to the uncertainty-free case, where the CBF-QP \eqref{eq:cbf-qp-all} is guaranteed to always be feasible by the definition of CBF.
 It is therefore essential to study under which conditions the GP-CBF-SOCP becomes infeasible, as safety could be compromised in those cases.
-The initial results of the feasibility analysis were presented in the conference version of this work \cite{castaneda2021pointwise}. \end{remark}
+The result in this section is a summary of the feasibility analysis conducted in the conference version of this work\cite{castaneda2021pointwise} with improved notations.